John and Jane had tried to conceive for a year with no success, raising the inevitable question: could sperm count be the issue?

 Several brands offer at-home fertility tests for men that gauge sperm count.
 These kits are readily accessible without a prescription and can typically be found at pharmacies or online retailers.

 Since 2012, the market for male fertility testing has expanded, introducing products with varying degrees of complexity and accuracy.
-The bulk of these tests quantitatively measure, at a basic level, the concentration of sperm within a semen sample.
+The bulk of these tests quantitatively measure the concentration of sperm within a semen sample.

 Smartphone Apps and Devices